Many injured in New Haven Line train collision

 He said the factors that impact future travel are how long the investigation takes and how long it takes to replace tracks that have been torn up.

 9:22 PM — Gov. Malloy now addressing media, says there are 60 injuries from the train collision.
-Five are seriously injured, one in critical condition.
+Five are seriously injured.

 9:20 PM — In 1988 in near Mount Vernon East on the New Haven Line, one empty train ran into the back of another empty train, killing an engineer, Jim Cameron of the CT Commuter Council tells us.